 - "911 Is A Joke" samples "Flash Light" from Funkentelechy Vs The Placebo Syndrome by Parliament, Vincent Price's laughter from Michael Jackson's Thriller, "Misunderstood" by Mico Wave, "Think (About It)" by Lyn Collins, "Gottago Gottago" by Robin Harris, "Somethin' Funky" by Big Daddy Kane, "Devil With The Bust" by Sound Experience, "Feel Like Dancing" by Wilbur "Bad" Bascomb" and "Hit the Car" and "Singers" by Eddie Murphy.

 - "Welcome to the Terrordome" relies on samples from "AJ Scratch" by Kurtis Blow, "Mother Universe" by Soup Dragons, "Bon Bon Vie" by T.S.
-Monk, "Seventh Heaven" by Gwen Guthrie, "Operator's Choice" by Mikey Dread, "Jungle Boogie" by Kool And The Gang, "Train Sequence" by Geoffrey Sumner, "I Got My Mind Made Up" by Instant Funk, "Hum Along and Dance" by The Jackson Five, "Psychedelic Shack" and "Cloud Nine" by The Temptations, "You're Gonna Get Yours" by Public Enemy themselves and James Brown's "Cold Sweat", "I Got To Move", "Give It Up Or Turnit A Loose", "Soul Power, Pts.
+Monk, "Seventh Heaven" by Gwen Guthrie, "Operator's Choice" by Mikey Dread, "Jungle Boogie" by Kool & the Gang, "Train Sequence" by Geoffrey Sumner, "I Got My Mind Made Up" by Instant Funk, "Hum Along and Dance" by The Jackson 5, "Psychedelic Shack" and "Cloud Nine" by The Temptations, "You're Gonna Get Yours" by Public Enemy themselves and James Brown's "Cold Sweat", "I Got To Move", "Give It Up Or Turnit A Loose", "Soul Power, Pts.
 1 & 2" and "Get Up, Get Into It, Get Involved".

-- "Pollywanacracka" samples "Let's Dance" by Pleasure, "Flash Light" from Parliament's Funkentelechy Vs The Placebo Syndrome, "Think" by Lyn Collins, "Atomic Dog" by George Clinton, "Different Strokes" by Syl Johnson, "Jungle Boogie" by Kool And The Gang, "More Bounce to the Ounce" by Zapp, "Cracked Out" by Masters of Ceremony, "Schoolboy Crush" by the Average White Band, "P.S.K.
+- "Pollywanacracka" samples "Let's Dance" by Pleasure, "Flash Light" from Parliament's Funkentelechy Vs The Placebo Syndrome, "Think" by Lyn Collins, "Atomic Dog" by George Clinton, "Different Strokes" by Syl Johnson, "Jungle Boogie" by Kool & the Gang, "More Bounce to the Ounce" by Zapp, "Cracked Out" by Masters of Ceremony, "Schoolboy Crush" by the Average White Band, "P.S.K.
 What Does It Mean?" by Schoolly D from the album Schoolly D, "South Bronx" by Boogie Down Productions, "Love Child" by Diana Ross and The Supreme"s, "Dance To The Drummer's Beat" by Herman Kelly & Life, "I Wanna Do Something Freaky To You" by Leon Haywood, "The 900 Number" by DJ Mark the 45 King feat.
 Lakim Shabazz, "We Got More Soul" by Dyke & The Blazers and "Funky Hot Grits" by Rufus Thomas.

 - "Anti-Nigger Machine" is full of samples by "Nautilius" by Bob James, "There It Is" by James Brown, "Buffalo Gals" by Malcolm McLaren, "Black Steel in the Hour of Chaos" from Public Enemy's own It Takes a Nation of Millions to Hold Us Back, "Last Night Changed It All" by Esther Williams.